 As the years passed, the Jaguar Battalion became renowned throughout South Florida.
 They became particularly famous from 1997-2000.
 During this time, the Jaguar Battalion Drill Team made it to the United States National Drill Competitions for 4 straight years.
 The competitions they held at PSLHS were attended by other JROTC programs from around the state.

 In 2004, Major Beasley retired after many years of instructing Cadets.
-He was replaced by the current SAI, Major Richard Thompson.
+He was replaced by the last SAI, Major Richard Thompson.
 Together, Major Thompson and First Sergeant Guy continued to lead the Jaguar Battalion and maintained it as a premier JROTC unit.
 In 2007, First Sergeant Guy also retired after years of instructing.
 Master Sergeant Michael Fitzpatrick was hired as the new AI the same year.
-He served as an instructor at PSLHS until the fall of 2009, when he left to take the same position at another JROTC program in Florida.
+He served as an instructor at PSLHS until the fall of 2009 when he left to take the same position at another JROTC program in Florida.
 With the start of 2010, Sergeant First Class Francis Raphael became the new AI.

 Overall, the Jaguar Battalion is one of South Florida’s best JROTC units.
 They are a great benefit to their school, their community, and their country.
 They are appreciated and loved by all of those around them and they will be for years to come.